IncognitoCoding/logspotlight/README.md

 # Overview:
 LogSpotlight is a highly customizable log monitoring program.
 It is designed to be simple to use but very effective in monitoring log files.
 All configuration is set up through a simple to use YAML configuration file, and you can add as many logs as you would like to monitor.
 This program's key advantage is its message encryption option to protect any sensitive information from being read.
 A web GUI companion program is offered to allow the ability to decrypt the message.
-Because this option is not SSL, you should run this program on a VLAN that cannot be snooped with Wireshark.
+Because this option is not SSL, you should run this program on a VLAN that cannot be snooped with Wireshark or through a reverse proxy with SSL.
 If you have ever wanted to perform another action once a log entry is discovered, this program offers post-processing per software log entry and offers to search the output.

 If you use docker and would like to centralize your docker logs to be monitored, check out [DockerLogRedirect] (https://github.com/IncognitoCoding/dockerlogredirect)